Cookie

 BTW, enabling the RDP auto-connect option retains connection settings in the Remote Desktop session so connectivity is automatically established without requiring you to start the USB Network Gate GUI.

-Redirect USB devices on Chrome OS
+How to redirect USB devices on Chrome OS?

 The Android version of USB Network Gate lets you redirect USB traffic from a peripheral connected to a device running Chrome OS.
 With the Chrome OS support for Android apps, the device can then be accessed through Chrome Remote Desktop.